lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{6} & Open the text file "logger.txt" on the server and check the contents & The file contains the list of selected rooms (1, 2 and 3) & The route is contained in "logger.txt" on the server & OK\\
     \hline
-    \textbf{8} & Look at the UI & The Terminal UI displays "The route has been successfully made" & Fail for nu & FAIL for nu \\
+    \textbf{8} & Look at the UI & The Terminal UI displays "The route has been successfully made" & The message is displayed & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 2 - Main scenario}